 Four months after pulling away from the docks in Fort Lauderdale, our Cruise Specialists guests and hosts have arrived home filled with wild tales, new friends and plenty of wine, so we hear.

-Cruise Specialists hosts Tom Mullen, along with Henk and Lucia Barnhorn helped ensure that this was another perfect Holland America Grand World Voyage for our over 200 guests who enjoyed the entire world cruise and an additional 60 guests who joined the fun in various segments.
+Cruise Specialists hosts Tom Mullen, along with Henk and Lucia Barnhoorn, helped ensure that this was another perfect Holland America Grand World Voyage for our 200 Cruise Specialists guests who enjoyed the entire world cruise and an additional 60 guests who joined the fun in various segments.

 Any journey this long can’t be summed up in one post!